ReggieTom/hw1-spellchecker/README.md

-Remember that this is an individual assignment.
-Do not discuss with your classmates (or others) and do not search for code on the web other than use of cppreference.com or cplusplus.com for help with the C++ language and libraries.

 This program comes in 3 parts.
 You will have two opportunities to check functionality for homework credit.
 For the first check, you will only submit Part 1, and for the second check, you will submit Part 1 and Part 2.